• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: FutureCommerce.com | Apple Podcasts | Spotify

 Future Commerce is unlike anything else on this list.
-Phillip and Brian explore commerce through the lens of culture – what it means to buy and sell in a world where media, identity, and technology are constantly intersecting.
-Forbes called it one of the top tech podcasts worth your time, and that reputation is well-earned.
+Phillip and Brian explore commerce through the lens of culture: what it means to buy and sell in a world where media, identity, and technology are constantly intersecting.
+Forbes called it one of the top tech podcasts worth your time, and that reputation is well earned.
+With over 600 episodes published across nine years of continuous production since 2016, the archive alone is worth exploring.

 This is not a tactics show.
 It’s a thinking show.
 If you want to be challenged, to see your industry from a different angle, and to understand the forces that will shape consumer behavior over the next decade, Future Commerce is essential.
-With over 512 episodes and a track record since 2016, the archive alone is worth exploring.
+The daily publishing cadence means Phillip and Brian are consistently the first to contextualize what’s happening in the industry and what it means for your brand.

 13. Retail Remix

-Best for: Ecommerce and retail professionals who want enterprise-level strategy and trend analysis
+Best for: Ecommerce and retail professionals who want enterprise level strategy and trend analysis

 Listen on: RetailTouchPoints.com | Apple Podcasts | Spotify